The Symbolic Slash: Deconstructing Dexter Morgan's Cheek-Cutting Ritual

 The Absence of the Cheek-Slash: A Significant Omission

 Occasionally, Dexter deviates from his ritual, omitting the cheek-slash.
-These omissions are significant because they highlight shifts in Dexter’s emotional state or a specific circumstance that alters his usual routine.
+Practically speaking, these omissions are significant because they highlight shifts in Dexter’s emotional state or a specific circumstance that alters his usual routine.
 The absence of the slash often correlates with moments of profound emotional turmoil, suggesting that the ritual itself provides a level of control and comfort for him.
 When he cannot or chooses not to perform the ritual, it signals a disturbance in his already fragile equilibrium.

 Conclusion: A Multi-Layered Symbol of Dexter's Complex Nature